-Soft, light and fluffy marbled sheet pan pancakes!!!
-This baked buttermilk pancake recipe is made with my secret technique for achieving an incredibly soft baked pancake.
+Marbled Sheet Pan Buttermilk Pancakes are made with my secret technique for achieving an incredibly soft baked marble pancakes.
 Fabulous for meal prep or feeding overnight guests during this holiday season.
 Easy yet impressive!

 What are Sheet Pan Pancakes?

-Sheet pan pancakes are pancakes baked in the oven instead made in a skillet on the stove top.
+Sheet pan pancakes are pancakes baked in the oven instead of being made in a skillet on the stove top.
 They are much easier, since it eliminates the time you spend flipping batches of pancakes.
-Make the pancake batter, pour into a pan and bake (I usually use this time to clean up and rinse the dishes before loading them in the dishwasher).
+It is simple 3 step process of making the pancake batter, pouring into a sheet pan and baked until done (I usually use this time to clean up and rinse the dishes before loading them in the dishwasher).

 What are marble pancakes?